yashjais/PG-Application/README.md

 ## Description

-You can do CRUD operations on the buldings, rooms, amenities, tenants, reviews.
+You can do CRUD operations on the buldings, rooms, amenities, tenants, reviews. <br />
-Buildings can have name, address, landmark, type(ladies, gents or coed), maximum and minimum price of a room and amenities.
+Buildings can have name, address, landmark, type(ladies, gents or coed), maximum and minimum price of a room and amenities. <br />
-Room can be alloted to a specific building and can have its own number, sharing type and price.
+Room can be alloted to a specific building and can have its own number, sharing type and price. <br />
-Tenant can be alloted to a specific building and a room and will have a adhaar, mobile number, email, name, pan and can also give a rating.
+Tenant can be alloted to a specific building and a room and will have a adhaar, mobile number, email, name, pan and can also give a rating. <br />
-Amenities can be created so that they can be added on to the the specific room or building.
+Amenities can be created so that they can be added on to the the specific room or building. <br />
-Reviews have title and description, and they can only be created by a specific user.
+Reviews have title and description, and they can only be created by a specific user. <br />

 ## Dependencies